-BLSW planned its activities in its Multi-NRFL Forest Stewardship Plan,2 Amendment #5 (FSP), approved on October 25, 2011 and expiring October 24, 2016.
+639881 BC planned its activities in its multi-NRFL forest stewardship plan, ii Amendment #5, approved on October 25, 2011, and expiring October 24, 2016.
 Auditors examined both the FSP and site plans to ensure that they were consistent with legislative requirements.

-Auditors also evaluated stand-level plans during harvesting, road and silviculture field sampling to ensure that they accurately identified site conditions.
+Auditors also evaluated stand level plans during harvesting, road and silviculture field sampling to ensure that they accurately identified site conditions.

 Strategic requirements of the SRMP were not audited at the landscape level.
-Due to the relatively small area occupied by the NRFL and the cumulative effects of larger licences on landscape-level objectives (such as seral stage distribution requirements), auditors could not fairly assess the achievement of strategic requirements within the scope of the audit.
+Due to the relatively small area occupied by the NRFL, and the cumulative effects of larger licences on landscape level objectives (such as seral stage distribution requirements), auditors could not fairly assess the achievement of strategic requirements within the scope of the audit.